 It turns out, dead plant material, be it leaves, twigs, branches or roots play an important role in a process called nutrient cycling.
 Every living thing is made up of nutrients like carbon, hydrogen, oxygen, sulphur, nitrogen, etc. These nutrients remain in the dead matter of plants (and animals).
 When this litter falls on the ground, they are immediately attacked by organisms that are nature’s decomposers.
 They convert this complex organic matter into simple inorganic forms; they bring out the individual elements out of the dead matter.
 This is released back into the soil, for the living plants to take back into their bodies and reuse for themselves.

-So you see what we do when we sweep away leaves?
-By doing so, we are cutting off the most important way in which soil nutrients are enriched.
+By sweeping away fallen leaves, we are cutting off the most important way in which soil nutrients are enriched.
 When soil nutrients get depleted by lack of nutrient cycling, eventually the plants and trees of that area will die (adding fertilizers has long been a way to counter this in agricultural ecosystems).
 By burning away the fallen leaves, we are merely adding precious carbon resources that could be used by plants into the atmosphere.
-You know what that causes, I’m sure.

 The side effects of this sweeping is felt in the detritus food chain of that ecosystem.
 As I’ve mentioned in a previous blog, this is the food chain that depends on dead material for food and survival.
 By sweeping away dead material and keeping it covered, we prevent these decomposers from getting to their food!
 The entire food chain, then, suffers.

 This act of sweeping litter is widespread in communities living in the fringes of the forests.
 In fact, the most significant effects of sweeping litter are seen here.
 Forests produce massive amounts of litter that are used to sustain many generations of trees, not just one.
 By cutting off this cycling, the soil gets so depleted in nutrients over time that trees cannot grow.
 The forest communities do not realize this.
 If they did, they wouldn’t do it.
 Most of these communities survive because of the forest produce, after all….